-It’s no secret that the professional services (PS) market is growing at a brisk pace.
+It’s no secret that the professional services market is growing at a brisk pace.
 The Professional Services Market Global Report 2017 forecasts 5.4 percent annual growth until 2020, expected to peak at nearly $5 trillion.

 While there are many growth strategies for professional services firms, smart business owners purposefully manage their growth.
 While some firms grow, others choose to find their niche and stay there: both can be successful strategies.
-Depending on your company, you might find different value from each of the typical PS firm’s three growth phases.
+Depending on your company, you might find different value from each of the typical professional services firm’s three growth phases.

 Phase One: Launch